-The RPM Conduct notified by HP is different to other RPM conduct the ACCC has considered.
-It applies to only one reseller - the third party that will fulfil orders placed through the HP Online Store.
+The RPM Conduct notified by HP is different to most other RPM conduct the ACCC has considered.
+It only applies to the third party distributor that will fulfil orders placed through Online Marketplace Stores operated by HP.
 The likely benefits and detriments resulting from RPM conduct will be assessed on a case by case basis.
 Accordingly, the ACCC's decision in this matter should not be seen as indicative of its views about RPM conduct more broadly.
 The ACCC considers that under many circumstances, RPM is likely to result in significant public detriments, particularly where the parties concerned have higher market shares, or in markets where there is not vigorous competition.
 RPM will often not result in sufficient public benefits to offset the detriment from potentially higher prices.
 The ACCC will require any party seeking legal immunity for RPM conduct to provide substantial evidence to demonstrate that the extent of public detriment will be limited and there are clear public benefits.